 - 12:00 Story Time then Nap or Quiet Time

 - 3:00 Snack

 - 3:30 Outdoor Play

 If the idea of scheduling out your day in this way is just not your style, you might also consider a more relaxed checklist format.
 In this format you’ll choose which type of activities you’ll want to do every week but instead of scheduling them out you’ll choose at random each day without a specific schedule.

 If you choose this option then you can skip the next section, you’ll simply use the “Weekly Components” worksheet from above to develop a lesson plan template in the upcoming units.

 Throughout our home preschool days I modified our routine based on how it was working with my kids.
 So for now we’ll develop a basic routine, and you can assess and modify as you go along.

-(Note that this is the same handout you downloaded in Unit 3, Lesson 1.
-You will not need to download it again if you already got it during that lesson.)
+(Note that this is the same handout you got in Unit 3, Lesson 1.
+You will not need to get it again if you already got it during that lesson.)